DLavigneGH/dlavigne.github.io/gamelog/README.md

 `Youtube` field was just for me because I stream my games so I put videos on Youtube.

+You can see the result with my own collection [here](https://dlavignegh.github.io/dlavigne.github.io/rgl/).

 ## Documentation

 You can read the Javadoc [here](https://dlavignegh.github.io/dlavigne.github.io/gamelog/target/reports/apidocs/index.html)